Imitation Learning with Limited Actions via Diffusion Planners and Deep Koopman Controllers: Experiments

-\item \textit{Stacking}: This is a challenging task, requiring the robot to stack blocks in a specific order within a target zone.
-The state includes the end-effector position, gripper status (open or closed), block poses, and the required stacking order.
-Actions involve controlling the robot's 7-DoF joint velocity (which is not observed) and the gripper.
+\item \textit{Stacking}: This is a difficult task.
+Robot stacks blocks in a specific order within a target zone.
+State includes end-effector position, gripper status, block poses, and stacking order; actions control 7-DoF joint velocity (which is not observed in state) and gripper.
 Placing blocks outside the target zone or in the wrong order results in failure.

+\item \textit{Partially-Observable Sorting}: A more difficult partially-observable version of original Sorting task, where only block positions (not poses) are observable, with added Gaussian noise to end-effector positions in the state.